zilexa/Homeserver/README.md

 9. [VPN client configs](https://docs.pivpn.io/wireguard/) for yourself and others you trust to access non-exposed services, to manage your server remotely and to use your own adblocker remotely.

-## Homeserver/selfhosted applications and services
+## Overview of applications and services
 1) **Server Management & Monitoring**
 _Netdata_
 via Docker: no but possible, probably more difficult.